Phase 3: Living and working in the Netherlands

 It is useful to open a Dutch bank account.
 If you work here, your employer can deposit your pay to it, you can pay in stores with your bank card at no additional cost, and it makes it easier to pay your bills.
 If you have a citizen services number (burgerservicenummer, BSN), you can open an account at most banks.

 If you live and work in the Netherlands, you must pay tax to the Tax Department (Belastingdienst) and local taxes to your municipality and to the water board.
 How much tax you pay depends on your income and your situation.
 See the Tax Department’s website (also available in English) for more information.

 In the Netherlands, you must pay for your medical care.
 A great deal of care will be reimbursed by your health insurance, but not everything.
 Some healthcare costs are also at your own risk: you pay those yourself.
 It is good to find your own general practitioner in your area; that is your first point of contact with health complaints.
 Family doctor visits are always reimbursed by your insurance.
-You can find a GP on the website of Zorgkaart Nederland.
+You can find a GP through this website.

 Subsidies: financial support for lower incomes

 For people with lower incomes, there are various subsidies available.
 You may be entitled to one of the following subsidies: